cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 _These are important topics that are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._

 * How to build libraries
-* How to include libraries to the executable
+* Write a configuration file for your own library
-* How to find external libraries and include them
+* How to have external libraries be downloaded during the build process
-* How to add support for different compilers
-* How to add support for different operating systems